What is Florida Personal Injury Law?

 What damages can a person sue for?

 There is a wide range of damages available in Florida personal injury cases.
-Most cases start by asking for compensation for a plaintiff’s economic damages like medical bills.
-Follow-up appointments, rehabilitative care and even mobility aids are also included.
-For instance, if you need help doing household tasks or caring for your family because of your injuries, you can ask for compensation for that too.
+Most cases start by asking for compensation for a plaintiff’s economic damages, like medical bills, follow-up appointments, rehabilitative care, and mobility aids.
+An experienced personal injury attorney in Miami, FL can help ensure that these costs are properly calculated.

 Time limits and building your personal injury case